 ELIGIBILITY

 Early career researchers, junior faculty, and advanced postdoctoral fellows, including those new to Alzheimer’s Disease and Related Disorders (ADRD), are encouraged to submit Letters of Interest.
 Only US citizens and permanent residents are eligible to receive support.
 Selected applicants will undergo mentored research experiences that develop state-of-the-art research skills related to ADRD.
-Individuals from underrepresented groups and from fields outside of ADRD are encouraged to apply.
+Individuals from underrepresented groups and fields outside of ADRD are encouraged to apply.

 FUNDING